← Previous → Next Contents

 Mandatory library dependencies

-tide and xttpd can be compiled in the absence of X11 libraries and libXpm.
-However, you still need the other stuff.
+tide and xttpd can be compiled in the absence of X11 libraries and libXpm, but you still need the other stuff.

 Optional libraries

-XTide will link with libgps (version 3.x or newer compatible version) if it is found on the system.
+XTide will link with libgps if a compatible version is found on the system (tested ver.
+3.0–3.24).
 If a GPS is present and working, XTide will zoom in on your current location automatically.

 Downloading

-Mandatory: You need the XTide source code distribution, available in bzipped tar format at http://www.flaterco.com/xtide/files.html#xtide.
+Mandatory: You need the XTide source code distribution, available in compressed tar format at https://flaterco.com/xtide/files.html#xtide.

-Optional: If you want to enable XTide to draw coastlines on the map, you will also have to download the World Vector Shoreline (WVS) files, which are available in bzipped tar format at http://www.flaterco.com/xtide/files.html#WVS.
+Optional: If you want to enable XTide to draw coastlines on the map, you will also have to download the World Vector Shoreline (WVS) files, which are available in compressed tar format at https://flaterco.com/xtide/files.html#WVS.

 Installing a harmonics file

-You will download a file with a name similar to harmonics-dwf-YYYYMMDD-free.tar.bz2.
+You will download a file with a name similar to harmonics-dwf-YYYYMMDD-free.tar.xz.
 With GNU tar, you can unpack it as follows:

-With another tar that does not include builtin support for bzip2, you need to do this instead:
+With another tar that does not include builtin support for xz, you need to do this instead:

 Unpack the archive in a temporary directory, then move the TCD file to a permanent location, e.g., /usr/local/share/xtide, and make it world readable: